 Base-calling involves evaluating the raw intensity values for each fluorophore and comparing them to determine which base is actually present at a given position during a cycle.
-To call bases on the Illumina or SOLiD platform, the positions of clusters need to be identified during the first few cycles.
-This is because they are formed in random positions on the flowcell as the annealing process is stochastic.
-This is in contrast to the 454 system where the position of each cluster is defined by steel plate with pico-litre sized holes in which the reaction takes place.
+To call bases on the Illumina platform, the positions of clusters need to be identified during the first few cycles.
+This is because they are formed in random positions on the flowcell as the annealing process is stochastic (although ordered flowcells now exist!)